kglw-dot-net/phase1/setlists/_posts/2017-04-10-vogue-theatre-vancouver-bc-canada.md

     (stopped and restarted when security threw a fan off the stage)

 14. Cellophane
-    (medley with several songs)
+    (w/ teases from several songs)

-15. Song played from tape
-    Han-Tyumi & The Murder Of The Universe
+Outro song played from tape: Han-Tyumi & The Murder Of The Universe (with music video premier)
-    (video played after band left the stage)

-Note: Full video for the third chapter of Murder of the Universe premiered after show